nokia/SReXperts/docs/nsp/index.md

 # Network Services Platform (NSP)

-This section contains the activities for the NSP stream of the 2025 SReXperts hackathon.
+This section contains the activities for the NSP stream of the SReXplore event at SReXperts 2025.

 At Nokia, we’re committed to deliver the best experience — whether you're working with our industry-leading routing hardware, our model-driven network operating systems (SR OS and SR Linux), or our advanced network management solutions, NSP (Network Services Platform) and EDA.

-During the 2025 Hackathon, you’ll get the chance to explore and experiment with our network technologies - whether it’s through on-box automation or integrating open-source tools.
+During the 2025 event, you’ll get the chance to explore and experiment with our network technologies - whether it’s through on-box automation or integrating open-source tools.
 But we take it one step further.
 With Nokia’s Network Services Platform (NSP), you gain a powerful automation framework that provides end-to-end network visibility and enables you to provision, monitor, and assure your services and infrastructure with confidence.